paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-021-specially-adapted-housing-for-disabled-veterans.md

 **(f) Funding.—** From amounts appropriated to the Department for readjustment benefits for each fiscal year for which the Secretary is authorized to make a grant under this section, $1,000,000 shall be available for that fiscal year for the purposes of the program under this section.

-**(g) Duration.—** The authority to make a grant under this section shall begin on October 1, 2011, and shall terminate on September 30, 2025.
+**(g) Duration.—** The authority to make a grant under this section shall begin on October 1, 2011, and shall terminate on September 30, 2026.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (g).
+Pub.
+L. 119–37 substituted “September 30, 2026” for “September 30, 2025”.

 2024—Subsec. (g).
 Pub.
 L. 118–83 substituted “September 30, 2025” for “September 30, 2024”.

 2022—Subsec. (g).
 Pub.
 L. 117–180 substituted “September 30, 2024” for “September 30, 2022”.